Kim Shillinglaw: Science and Natural History

-From May 2009, she was the BBC's commissioning editor and head of commissioning for science and natural history, responsible around 2012 for 200 hours of programming per year.
-In 2010, she organised the BBC's Year of Science and The Times first Eureka issue included Shillinglaw in its list of the top 100 influential people in British science, observing her role in promoting more female presenters and experts on screen, as well as introducing Brian Cox to television.
+The Times included Shillinglaw in a list of the top 100 influential people in British science, observing her role promoting more female presenters onto screen, as well as introducing Brian Cox to television.
+"The fact that Shillinglaw has chosen presenters with serious academic backgrounds, as opposed to simple celebrity sparkle, also brings her respect among the scientific community".
+In a 2011 article for The Guardian, she argued television had not done enough to include women onscreen.
+Shillinglaw brought more diversity to screen, including Liz Bonin, Kevin Fong, Helen Czerski, Gabrielle Weston, Maggie Aderin-Pocock, Hannah Fry, and Saleyha Asan, among others.
 She is reported as having tweeted: "Why are only women on Mock the Week compilations laughing cutaways?
 They never get to speak.
 Surely not because not funny?"
-In a 2011 article for The Guardian, she argued television had not done enough to include women onscreen.
-Shillinglaw brought more diversity to screen, including Helen Czerski, Gabrielle Weston, Maggie Aderin-Pocock, Hannah Fry, and Saleyha Asan, among others.
 In 2012, Broadcast magazine's Hot 100 described her as "about as far from the stereotype of a BBC commissioner as you can get: enthusiastic, uncensored and jargon free".
-She expanded the range of science subjects on TV, and commissioned more popular programmes including Stargazing Live, which for its second series won its slot against drama on BBC1, Wonders of the Universe, Trust Me I'm a Doctor, Supermarket Secrets and Bang Goes the Theory.
-The proportion of science-themed broadcasting on BBC One is reported to have risen during Shillinglaw's period in charge of the department.